 A Legacy that Spans 3 Generations

 A suburb 20 miles north of Dallas, Plano has 8 high schools.
-At 3 of these, Benton Hall is the director of Student Venture, the high school ministry of Campus Crusade for Christ.
-Student Venture uses small groups, one-to-one discipleship and retreat weekends to help students achieve a greater understanding of who God is.
+At 3 of these, Benton Hall is the director of the high school ministry of Cru, which uses small groups, one-to-one discipleship and retreat weekends to help students achieve a greater understanding of who God is.

 James Jackson, a freshman football player at Jasper, has known Benton his entire life.
 "He's like a second dad to me," James says.

 For over 2 decades, the Jacksons and Halls have sustained a faithful friendship.
-James' grandfather Larry played a vital role in helping launch Student Venture in Plano.
+James' grandfather Larry played a vital role in helping launch the high school ministry in Plano.
 James' dad Marshall played high school football and was the first student Benton worked with in Plano.
 Marshall told Benton he could not retire until he worked with his son.

 Now, 30 years later, Benton has that opportunity.